TylerLu/Add-to-Teams/README.md

 4. Input a **Name**, and select **Web app / API** as **Application Type**.

    Input **Sign-on URL**: https://localhost:44311/.
-This URL can be any port that make sense.
+This URL and port can be any that make sense.
+In this demo we shows how to run the app locally, and the local site port is 44311.

    ![](Images/aad-create-app-02.png)